Employment Law Changes in July 2013

 At the conclusion of the matter, the Tribunal will also have the power to order that the employer reimburses the employee for some or all of the fees that they have paid.

 New Employment Tribunal forms

 Due to the new fee system, the Tribunal will be issuing new forms for employees and employers to use in order to submit their claim and then to defend the claim.
 These are expected to be available online via the Tribunal website shortly.

-No claim will be accepted to the Tribunal unless it is accompanied by a payment on a credit or debit card, or a fee remission application.
-This could mean that there is a delay between the claim being submitted and it being sent to the employer, particularly if there is a fee remission application to process.
+No claim will be accepted by the Tribunal unless it is accompanied by a payment on a credit or debit card or a fee remission application.
+This could mean that there is a delay between the claim being submitted and it is sent to the employer, particularly if there is a fee remission application to process.

 So, what this means for employers is that you could be waiting longer for a claim to land on your doorstep.
 I would usually advise that after waiting 4 months (3 months limitation plus a month for the Tribunal to process) an employer can usually consider themselves as “safe”.
 This will alter that advice and extend that period even perhaps up to 6 months, depending on how long the fee remissions take to process.
 This should become more clear with time.

 The new statutory provisions on settlement agreements and pre-termination negotiations will also come into force on 29th July 2013.
 This means that the parties to a claim will be prevented from referring to pre-termination negotiations in their evidence in relation to unfair dismissal claims.
 If an agreement is reached in pre-termination negotiations, this agreement will be called a settlement agreement.
 This will replace what we all commonly know as a compromise agreement.